MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 Fill the payment journal with lines for due payments to vendors, with the option to insert posting dates based on the due date of the related purchase documents.
 For more information, see [Managing Payables](payables-manage-payables.md).

 ## Exporting Payments to a Bank File
-When you are ready to make payments to your vendors, or reimbursements to your employees, you can export a file with the payment information on the lines in the **Payment Journal** window.
+When you are ready to make payments to your vendors, or reimbursements to your employees, you can export a file with the payment information on the lines in the **Payment Journal** page.
 You can then upload the file to your bank to process the related money transfers.

 In the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)], a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
 In North American versions, the same service can be used to send payment files as electronic funds transfer (EFT), however with a slightly different process.
 See step 6 in the "To export payments to a bank file" section.

 > [!NOTE]
 >   Before you can export payment files from the payment journal, you must specify the electronic format for the involved bank account, and you must enable the bank data conversion service.
 For more information, see [Set Up Bank Accounts](bank-how-setup-bank-accounts.md) and [Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).
-In addition, you must select the **Allow Payment Export** check box in the **General Journal Batches** window.
+In addition, you must select the **Allow Payment Export** check box in the **General Journal Batches** page.
 For more information, see [Working with General Journals](ui-work-general-journals.md).

-You use the **Credit Transfer Registers** window to view the payment files that have been exported from the payment journal.
-From this window, you can also re-export payment files in case of technical errors or file changes.
-Note, however, that exported EFT files are not shown in this window and cannot be re-exported.
+You use the **Credit Transfer Registers** page to view the payment files that have been exported from the payment journal.
+From this page, you can also re-export payment files in case of technical errors or file changes.
+Note, however, that exported EFT files are not shown in this page and cannot be re-exported.

 ### To export payments to a bank file
 The following describes how to pay a vendor by check.
 The steps are similar to refund a customer by check.